kohxionghui/kohxionghui/README.md

 If I get a Computer Error on my device, I will try my best to isolate the issue with proper HWInfo monitoring and solve it with a System State reset or system update be it hardware or software.

-🛠️ My Tech Stack & Tools
+🛠️ My Tech Stack and Tools

 Languages: JavaScript (p5.js), HTML/CSS (Learning).